Lizzo: Politics

 She donated $500,000 to Planned Parenthood after the United States Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization (2022).

 Lizzo endorsed Kamala Harris for the 2024 U.S. presidential election.

 Artistry

-Lizzo's music incorporates a variety of genres, including pop, hip-hop, R&B, soul, and funk-pop.
+Lizzo's music is predominantly hip-hop, pop, and R&B, she has also recorded songs with elements of funk-pop and soul.
 Lizzo's influences include Missy Elliott, Lauryn Hill, and Beyoncé.
-Primarily a rapper, Lizzo incorporated singing into her debut record.
+Primarily starting as a rapper, Lizzo incorporated singing into her debut record.
 She stated in an interview in 2018, "I was always afraid of being a singer, but then when I heard Lauryn Hill, I was like, maybe I can do both", adding that her debut album was inspired by The Miseducation of Lauryn Hill, and Hill's "rapping, singing, being political."
 She has cited Diana Ross as a fashion reference.

 In an article for The Guardian in 2019, writer Leonie Cooper credited Lizzo for "the woodwind renaissance" as "the flute's brightest champion" in the mainstream.